fkirc/attranslate/README.md

 In contrast to many other tools, `attranslate` can operate on the very same translations-files that you are already using.
 This is possible because `attranslate` does not apply unnecessary changes to already existing translation-files.
-`attranslate` has you covered, regardless of whether you use i18n, JavaScript-frameworks, Android-XML, iOS-Strings or other systems.
+`attranslate` has you covered, regardless of whether you use i18n, JavaScript-frameworks, Android, iOS, Flutter or other systems.
 See [tools comparison](/docs/TOOL_COMPARISON.md) for an overview about translation-tools.

 # Features